All the World's in Paris

 A pirated, parodic play on the song was released under the title "Boney's Return to Paris" in 1815 following Napoleon's escape from Elba during the Hundred Days, before his defeat at Waterloo.
 The original song continued to have relevance during the subsequent post-Waterloo Allied Occupation of France under the Duke of Wellington, as the British elite continued to travel to Paris in great numbers.
 It was the inspiration for a popular print by George Cruikshank portraying Grimaldi singing the song.
+In 2025, the Joey Clowns released a collection of 11 songs that Grimaldi performed from 1808-1820 and authored by Charles Dibdin Jr on the album “Tippitywitchet”, which included Grimaldi’s most popular including “All the World’s in Paris”, “London Cheats (There Never Were Such Times)” and “Bull in a China Shop”.